Blog-Reference and Blog-Reference on Nov 8

 Science is committed to material and formal consistency.
 Samuelson’s textbook had ― with a probability close to 1 ― the lowermost scientific content of all textbooks ever written.
 Supply-demand-equilibrium will forever stand out as the silliest model in the history of sciences.

-The fact of the matter is: the micro axioms are inconsistent, the macro axioms are inconsistent, and the synthesis of the two sets is by consequence also inconsistent.
+The fact of the matter is: the microeconomic axioms are inconsistent, the macroeconomic axioms are inconsistent, and the synthesis of the two sets is by consequence also inconsistent.
 No hardcore wherever one looks.

 Contemporary economics in its orthodox and heterodox variants is the epitome of a collective aberration that started with the father of modern economics 70+ years ago and is still going on.
 Scientifically rather untalented, Samuelson’s professional offspring never figured out the methodological hardcore of economics.#5 To this day, economics in its actual realization as Walrasianism, Keynesianism, Marxianism, Austrianism is a heap of proto-scientific garbage.